Joanne (album): Singles

 "Perfect Illusion" was released as the album's first single on September 9, 2016.
 It received mixed to positive reviews from music critics, many of whom complimented its catchiness, the song's key change and Gaga's vocal delivery.
 Others deemed it a disappointing choice as a lead single compared to the singer's previous releases.
 The song debuted at number one in France while reaching a peak of number 15 on the Billboard Hot 100.

-This was followed by the release of two promotional singles—"Million Reasons" on October 6 and "A-Yo" on October 18, 2016.
-"A-Yo" was initially chosen as the second single of the album, but "Million Reasons" proved to be more successful commercially and was released as a single first.
+This was followed by the release of two promotional singles – "Million Reasons" on October 6 and "A-Yo" on October 18, 2016.
+"A-Yo" was initially chosen as the second single of the album, but "Million Reasons" proved to be more successful commercially and was released first.
 The song debuted at number 76 on the Billboard Hot 100, initially peaking at number 54.
 However, after Gaga's Super Bowl performance, it re-entered the chart at number four, becoming her fourteenth top-ten in the nation.
 The placement was aided by the song reaching number one on the Digital Songs Chart with sales of 149,000 copies, 7.6 million US streams and 15 million radio airplays.
 Most critics reacted positively to the song, highlighting its simple nature and the lyrics.
 It was certified Platinum by the Recording Industry Association of America (RIAA).
 For further promotion, both singles were accompanied by music videos, with the clip for "Million Reasons" being a continuation of "Perfect Illusion".
 The loose narrative contained in the two clips was continued later in a video for "John Wayne".

 "Joanne" was released as the third single from the album in Italy on December 22, 2017, and a piano version of the song as well as its music video (dedicated to her deceased aunt Joanne) was released as a digital download worldwide on January 26, 2018.